lsst/dp1_lsst_io/docs/products/images/index.rst

 Raw exposures
 =============

-The unprocessed images recieved directly from the camera.
+The unprocessed images received directly from the camera.

 .. toctree::
     :maxdepth: 1